-|Interior Architecture (ba)
+|Interior Architecture and Furniture Design (ba)

 ‘Learning by Doing: Empirical Creative Education and Training’

 The programme Interior Architecture and Furniture Design at the Royal Academy of Art covers the full width of the spatial domain by focusing on spatial conditions that determine how we experience our daily living environment.